aspl-lang/aspl/introduction.md

 ## Functions
 As already described above, a function is a block of code that accepts certain arguments, which are then stored in special variables called "parameters".
 Functions also may or may not return a single value.

-There are the following builtin functions:
+There are the following built-in functions:
 * `print` - write a string to the console and start a new line after that (except if the second parameter is false)
 * `input` - optionally print a prompt to the console and then return the user input
 * `key` - optionally print a prompt to the console and then return the key the user has pressed